juju/docs/src/en/developer-resources.md

 ### charm list-resources

-Users can display the resources tat are currently available in Juju Charm Store for a charm or a specific revision number with the `charm list-resources` command.
+Users can display the resources that are currently available in Juju Charm Store for a charm or a specific revision number with the `charm list-resources` command.